Aptose Reports Results for the Fourth Quarter and Full Year 2021

 |Year ended December 31,|

-- License fees paid in the year ended December 31, 2018 to CG of $2.0 million for development and commercial rights of CG-806 in all territories outside of Korea and China, and a further $3.0 million paid for development and commercial rights of CG-806 in China.
-CG is eligible for development, regulatory and commercial-based milestones, as well as royalties on future product sales.
-There were no license fees paid to CG or other collaborators in the year ended December 31, 2019.
+- License fees paid in the year ended December 31, 2021 to Hanmi of $12.5 million for global development rights of HM-43239, including $5.0 million in cash and $7.5 million in Common Shares.
+There were no license fee paid in the year ended December 31, 2020.

 General and Administrative Expenses